simonhdickson/committor/OLLAMA_GUIDE.md

 # Ollama Integration Guide 🦙

-This guide covers how to use Commitor with Ollama for completely local AI-powered commit message generation.
+This guide covers how to use Committor with Ollama for completely local AI-powered commit message generation.

 ## What is Ollama?

 [Ollama](https://ollama.ai) is a tool that lets you run large language models locally on your machine.
-Commitor integrates with Ollama using the [rig.rs](https://github.com/0xPlaygrounds/rig) library, providing a unified interface for both local and cloud AI processing.
+Committor integrates with Ollama using the [rig.rs](https://github.com/0xPlaygrounds/rig) library, providing a unified interface for both local and cloud AI processing.
 This means:

 - 🔒 **Complete Privacy**: Your code never leaves your machine
 - ⚡ **No API Costs**: No charges for API usage